gergap/vim/README.markdown

      \___  / \___  >__|  \___  (____  /   __/____  >    \___/   |__|__|_|  /
     /_____/      \/     /_____/     \/|__|       \/                      \/

-With vim you can really do everything.
-I'm using it for C/C++ development, writing BASH scripts, and for all kinds of administration tasks.
-TMux and SSH are your best friends ;-)

-I'm using vim on Gentoo Linux running in Konsole (KDE's awesome terminal application).
+Vim is a versatile editor that I use for C/C++ development, writing bash or perl scripts, LaTeX documentation, Markdown, actually everything.
+Using SSH and TMux you can work remotely, keep sessions running when disconnecting and resume on later.

+Currently I'm working on Debian using Suckless' DWM and the st terminal.
-My config may work on other systems too, but I've not tested it.
+But my config should work on other systems too.
 Anyway my .vimrc may contain some nice features that you can integrate into yours.

 You can use my config as-is, or better read my .vimrc, understand it, and as Bruce Lee would say: "Absorb what is useful, discard what is not."

 And this is what my config looks like:
-![gergap's Vim example screenshot][vim-gergap]
+![gergap's Vim Demo][vim-demo]

 Important shortctus
 -------------------